top of page

 Book review: The Purpose Code by Jordan Grumet

-I first heard of Jordan Grumet while listening to a podcast—I'm pretty sure it was the White Coat Investor .
-He was discussing his first book, Taking Stock: A Hospice Doctor’s Advice on Financial Independence, Building Wealth, and Living a Regret-Free Life .
+I first heard of Jordan Grumet while listening to a podcast—I'm pretty sure it was the White Coat Investor.
+He was discussing his first book, Taking Stock: A Hospice Doctor’s Advice on Financial Independence, Building Wealth, and Living a Regret-Free Life.
 I haven’t had a chance to read that one yet (it’s on my list), but I love the premise: learning what really matters in life from those who are at the very end of theirs.
 That kind of perspective hits hard.
-We’ll all get t
+We’ll all get the

 bryanjepson